 “…one of the brain’s major design features for passing on genes [survival] is now a major design flaw, a ‘bug,’ in the twenty-first century.”

 The bug is called your negativity bias.
 Your brain is constantly scanning for threats.
 It is always asking, “What does this mean to me?”
 Or, “What’s wrong?”
 Evolution made the negative much more powerful than the positive, and for good reason.
 Years ago, one mistake meant you were extricated from the gene pool.
 It was always better to be safe than sorry.
-For 600 million years, our brains have kept our genes alive using this programing.
+For 600 million years, our brains have kept our genes alive using this programming.

 This is where evolved leadership becomes important.